Travis County, Texas Probate

 Filing Fees and Court Costs in Travis County

-- As the 5th largest Texas county, Travis County's court costs include the initial petition filing fee, bond premiums (where the will does not waive bond), and publication fees for the required notice to creditors in a Austin-area newspaper.
+- Court costs in Travis County include the initial petition filing fee, bond premiums (where the will does not waive bond), and publication fees for creditor notice.

 The Probate Process in Travis County